PicoTrex/BLINK-Twice/README.md

   <strong>Overview of BLINK-Twice Dataset: (a) Distribution and examples of visual challenges; (b) Pipeline for automatic adversarial sample generation; (c) Reasoning chain annotation. </strong>
 </p>

-The **BLINK-Twice** dataset contains **345 challenging base images** filtered from over 650 initial samples[cite: 118, 119].
+The **BLINK-Twice** dataset contains **345 challenging base images** filtered from over 650 initial samples.
 To ensure the benchmark truly tests reasoning, we rigorously curated images across **7 types of visual challenges**:

 1.  **Visual Misleading:** Errors in object recognition caused by coincidental alignments of color, shape, or composition (e.g., a swan's head mistaken for a water splash).
 2.  **Visual Dislocation:** Spatial coincidences between foreground and background elements create positional ambiguity (e.g., foliage appearing as hair).